Carterbouley/ElectricityPricePrediction/README.md

 Neural networks were run on google collab due to increased spead thanks to the inbuild TPU.
 The results (predictions) were downloaded as CSV for analysis within jupyter notebooks.

-This led to models that from any hour, intook 168 hours of the past (1 week) as inputs of all the variables, and outputted a 24 hour prediction.
+This led to models that from any hour intook 168 hours of the past (1 week) as inputs of all the variables, and outputted a 24 hour prediction.

 The measure of accuracy used was MAPE.
 This was used because it is generally easy to interpret as the average error rate,